Your college, department and the University of York Students’ Union (YUSU) are all running welcome and induction events.

 Get health and safety services sorted

 Not received your student loan?
-The Student Loans Company doesn't start to release payments to student bank accounts until Monday 2 October or your course start date, if your course starts prior to the first day of term.
+The Student Loans Company doesn't start to release payments to student bank accounts until the first day of term.

 Your first loan payment is released once you have registered with the University and the University has confirmed your attendance to your student finance provider.